 Opioids: Purdue Pharma and Oxycontin

-We’ve been talking about this for a while, the wanting to do it pretty much since we started and we want to do it right.
+Chuck: We’ve been talking about this for a while, the wanting to do it pretty much since we started and we want to do it right.
 And so I think we’re doing it right.
 We’ll see, we’ll let you be the judge.
 This is a serious topic we want to purchase seriously, but not like extremely seriously because it is us.

-This is gonna be upset.
+This is gonna be upsetting.
 One.
 We’re going to be talking about.
 A little bit about the drug manufacturers specifically one in general that really has perpetuated this crisis.
 We think it’s important background.
-We are also going to be having an episode with Eric air, who is a Pulitzer prize, winning journalist who has been covering the opioid crisis in West Virginia.
+We are also going to be having an episode with Eric air, who is a Pulitzer prize, a winning journalist who has been covering the opioid crisis in West Virginia.

-Won a Pulitzer for his work on that, and especially about holding drug distributors accountable and his tanglement with the attorney general West Virginia is a really great reporter, really good stuff.
+Won a Pulitzer for his work on that, and especially about holding drug distributors accountable, and his entanglement with the attorney general West Virginia is a really great reporter, really good stuff.
 We’re going to be talking to someone who is recovering from substance abuse disorder and formerly incarcerated, who has now gone on to be a member of the Allegheny County council and Pennsylvania, really excited about her interview.

 And we’re going to be talking to doctors and members of the faith community that are working in harm reduction to help people out that have suffered from substance abuse.
 Use disorder.
 And so we’re really excited about that.
 It’s gonna be really great.
 I it’s a longer series, but we think that it is really worth it.

 And it’s worth hearing from all these people.
 So we hope you enjoy it today though.
 Let’s talk about it, John.
-This is look, opioids have been in the public vernacular.
+This looks, opioids have been in the public vernacular.
 I’m going to use my big fancy word.
 Stay for a little while now.
 Pretty much since 2016, I’d say, but I feel like a lot of people don’t know much about them.

 I want to do start by just telling people, and this is going to be, it is going to be common knowledge for a lot of you, but telling people just really generally what opioids are and cite a couple of statistics that are really important to set the context of this, especially in Appalachia, I was even, I was blown away by some of these numbers.

 There is fentanyl, which you probably heard about a lot.
 It’s a thin synthetic opioid approved for treating severe pain.
-And it is a lot more powerful, I believe, than your traditional prescription opioids.
+And it is a lot more powerful, I believe than your traditional prescription opioids.
 And it’s often laced and heroin.
 Which is the third type of opioid.
 It’s illegal, it’s an illegal drug, legal opioid.

 And so these are like the three categories they fall into.
 I wanted to just really quickly split as part to see, we’re talking about by the numbers and this is really where I think we get into just how staggering this is.
 And again, I, this blew me away when I started looking it up.